 Providing alternate pathways to Honors admission.

-The Honors Program encourages non-Honors students at UNL to apply for admission to the Program as an on-campus student, and collaborates with campus partners including the Office of Academic Success and Intercultural Services, Nebraska College Preparatory Academy, International Student and Scholar Office, First Husker, the William H. Thompson Scholars Learning Community, and more to empower students from underrepresented populations to apply for the Honors Program.
+The Honors Program encourages non-Honors students at UNL to apply for admission to the Program as an on-campus student or as a transfer student, and collaborates with campus partners including the Office of Academic Success and Intercultural Services, Nebraska College Preparatory Academy, International Student and Scholar Office, First Husker, the William H. Thompson Scholars Learning Community, and more to empower students from underrepresented populations to apply for the Honors Program.

 Empowering students to facilitate important and sometimes difficult conversations.